A Comfortable Man: Critical reception

-Upon release, Tony Clayton-Lea of The Irish Times stated: "A Comfortable Man is a cathartic exercise.
+Upon release, the album was met with acclaim from critics and audiences alike.
+Tony Clayton-Lea of The Irish Times stated: "A Comfortable Man is a cathartic exercise.
 Smyth has taken the opportunity to lay bare his thoughts about personal matters across a sequence of gently wrought, beautifully orchestrated balladic pop songs with rather morose titles."
 The Times picked A Comfortable Man as their album of the week and commented: "Smyth's simple, honest lyrics and straightforward delivery mean that songs such as "Are the Children Happy?" make a real emotional connection with the listener, while his gift for a pop melody allows for light relief on the upbeat numbers."

 Mojo wrote: "...the musical document of his journey is appropriately desolate but altogether rather moving.
 Essentially it's Smyth playing Victorian parlour piano accompanied by mournful strings and celestial backing vocals."
 Uncut commented: "The LP springs to life when Smyth ignores the ponderous ballads and hits the pop jugular.
 "Do You Believe in Love?" and "She's Got the Light" are joyous naif: "Love Song No. 7" tugs effectively at the heart strings, while "Are the Children Happy?" is the most gut wrenchingly poignant divorce song you'll ever hear."